 The child minder provides a home from home atmosphere and meets children's needs successfully.
-She offers a range of free play opportunities.
+She offers a wide range of free play opportunities.

 The child minder ensures the environment is safe, clean, and well maintained.
-The premises are homely, welcoming and well organised.
+The premises are homely, welcoming and organised.
 The child minder provides an adequate range of resources to meet children's interests.

 The service is generally managed well.
-The child minder has an adequate range of policies and procedures in place.
+The child minder has made a lot of progress since the last inspection and now has a range of policies and procedures in place.
 Communication with parents is effective.